go-goe/goe/README.md

 [Back to Contents](#content)

-## Scheme
+## Schemas

-On GOE it's possible to create schemes by the database struct, all schemes should have the suffix `Scheme` or a tag `goe:"scheme"`.
+On GOE it's possible to create schemas by the database struct, all schemas should have the suffix `Schema` or a tag `goe:"schema"`.

 ```go
 type User struct {